Use our interactive Activity Map below to see what's on offer in the area and beyond!

 Made in Mourne is a not-for-profit social enterprise based in the heart of the Mournes, which aims to provide a fresh and stimulating environment to support and celebrate talented local creatives and showcase their work.
 Whether you are passing through or spending the day in the beautiful fishing town of Kilkeel at the foot of the Mourne Mountains, be sure to pop by and experience all that Made in Mourne has to offer.

 Fort Evergreen is a place to learn about small animals and have fun.
-We have many friendly animals to keep the whole family entertained Over the past few years we have added more things to do inside and out.
-As well as all the animal holding and feeding, Including our new covered play area with huge slides and our purpose built out door play fort Fort Evergreen offers children the opportunity to see, learn about and interact with animals through activities such as bottle-feeding lambs, hand-feeding sheep and goats, grooming ponies and stroking rabbits and guinea pigs.
+There are many friendly animals to keep the whole family entertained Over the past few years they have added more things to do inside and out.
+As well as all the animal holding and feeding, Including their new covered play area with huge slides and our purpose built out door play fort Fort Evergreen offers children the opportunity to see, learn about and interact with animals through activities such as bottle-feeding lambs, hand-feeding sheep and goats, grooming ponies and stroking rabbits and guinea pigs.

 Those who enjoy the wet side of life can have fun in Tropicana.
 Newcastle's outdoor heated leisure pool with its giant waterslide.
 To ensure that the toddlers are not forgotten, they have their own paddling pools with the Nellie the Elephant slide.